 With a facet of the music industry that can be so confusing, like music publishing, it only makes sense to create a safe place to voice your questions, to learn beyond the surface-level answers, and engage with other songwriters that have the same feelings, passions, and needs as you.
 Not many companies do that either - they’ll create a community around buying their products, but few engage in the afterthought of how you’ll continue to engage with this service you’re a part of as you yourself continue to grow.

 That’s just one of our deeper missions here - to go beyond the “register” button and continue to provide valuable and actionable content for our clients to interact with.
 It’s something I’m so passionate about and am constantly finding myself iterating about with things I read, watch, or see on my commute to better our community.
-Whether it’s creating unique content around frequently asked questions, engaging with clients in our Facebook group or on our social accounts, or curating client-focused playlists, the entire team behind Songtrust is always pushing to have this amazing community with their clients, and songwriters, in general, can learn more about music publishing and help them make more informed decisions about their careers.
+Whether it’s creating unique content around frequently asked questions or curating client-focused playlists, the entire team behind Songtrust is always pushing to have this amazing community with their clients, and songwriters, in general, can learn more about music publishing and help them make more informed decisions about their careers.

 If there’s anything I’ve learned, it’s that this business can still be cutthroat, but the companies, like Songtrust, that look at every client as an important client, are the ones that will win out in the end.
 Without our clients, there would be no Songtrust, so why not give them the best - the best service, the best content, the best resources - and set ourselves apart from the rest.

 Whether you’re already a client or thinking of becoming one, we want you to be a part of our community.
 You can do this by following us on all our social platforms (@songtrust) and by subscribing to our newsletter.